Recognizing the Signs of Child Abuse and How to Protect Your Child

 Additional Important Information for Parents

-• Support Networks: Build a support network of friends, family, and professionals who can offer guidance and assistance.
+• Support Networks: Build a support network of people you trust, friends, family or professionals who can offer guidance and assistance.

 • Regular Check-Ins: Regularly check in with your child about their feelings and experiences.
 This reinforces that you are a trusted confidant.